 How long is the living liver donor in the hospital and out of work?

 - Most people are able to return to work after eight weeks, depending on how the surgery goes and the type of job they have.
-We advise donors to plan to be off of work for eight to 16 weeks.
-If the donor has a desk job, he/she may be able to return to work sooner than patients with a more physically demanding job.
+We advise donors to plan to be off of work for 8-16 weeks.

-Q. What happens if I decide not to become a living liver donor?
+What happens if I decide not to become a living liver donor?

-A. If you decide not to become a donor, the recipient will remain active on the transplant list.
+If you decide not to become a donor, the recipient will remain active on the transplant list.
 The recipient also may choose to find another potential living donor.